AhmedMaherElSaeidi/Ubuntu-Task-Manager/README.md

     - The menu reappears until the user exits the application.
   - `Manual Page`:
     - Supports a manual page for the project.
+  - `Jar`:
+    - It supports linux OS, and you need a `jdk 11.0.19` or above to run it.
+[Download jar.](https://raw.githubusercontent.com/AhmedMaherElSaeidi/Ubuntu-Task-Manager/main/dist/TaskManager.rar?token=GHSAT0AAAAAACD6ZU7OSBJWECGPJBIASD3WZFDNKBA)

 ## Application Overview
-It supports linux OS, and you need a `jdk 11.0.19` or above to run it.
-[Download jar.](https://raw.githubusercontent.com/AhmedMaherElSaeidi/Ubuntu-Task-Manager/main/dist/TaskManager.rar?token=GHSAT0AAAAAACD6ZU7OSBJWECGPJBIASD3WZFDNKBA)
 ![Ubuntu task manager](assets/images/task-manager-overview.jpg)